WPCD-Workflows/documentation/source/old/edrg/public/xml/md_and_dm.rst

 ~~~~~~~~~~

 In regard to the experimental data from a particular shot/device set,
-the ITM had to develop its own tool to retrieve the data from the
+the EU-IM had to develop its own tool to retrieve the data from the
-experimental databases and populate the corresponding ITM db entry since
+experimental databases and populate the corresponding EU-IM db entry since
 the latter rarely adopt the same datastructure ontology and different
 methods/implementation for the databases might exist on different
 devices.
 A XML file contains all the mapping essentials, e.g. download
 method, local signal names, gains and offsets, time base and eventual
 interpolation option to ensure that only one time base is set for each
 CPO
 that is built from multiple local signals.
-A java code (exp2ITM
+A java code (exp2EU-IM
 developed under ISIP), with the MD and DM files as inputs, is then run
 to connect to the local device database, retrieve the required
-experimental data and populate the ITM db instance for that shot/device
+experimental data and populate the EU-IM db instance for that shot/device
 and dataversion.
 At data structure version 4.09a, the list of CPOs with data mappings
 tags is indicated in the Figure below (experimental signals are colored